The Only Organic Formula Made Without Lactose

 |Baby's Only Organic®||100% Organic Brown Rice Syrup|

-Carbohydrates are one of the crucial dietary sources of energy that supports the brain, enables muscular contractions, and provides the fuel necessary for a baby's rapid growth through 24-months of age.
-So it is important for a child to get plenty of carbohydrates from good sources.
+Carbohydrates are one of the crucial dietary sources of energy that supports the brain, enables muscular contractions, and provides the fuel necessary for a baby's rapid growth the first few years of life.
+So it is important for a child to get appropriate amounts of carbohydrates from good sources.

-In some cases, the carbohydrate lactose can overwhelm a baby's ability to digest the milk-sugar and cause gassiness, bloating and a very unhappy baby.
-If your baby is experiencing these symptoms, consult with your healthcare professional to determine whether a lactose-free or soy formula may be recommended.
-If the parents are milk sensitive, it is not unusual for a baby to inherit this same intolerance.
+In some cases, the carbohydrate lactose can overwhelm a baby's ability to digest this milk-sugar and cause gassiness, bloating and a very unhappy baby.
+If your baby is experiencing these symptoms, consult with your healthcare professional to determine whether a low lactose or soy formula may be recommended.
+If parents are lactose sensitive, it is not unusual for a baby to inherit this same intolerance.

-Baby's Only Organic® LactoReliefTM Formula uses filtered organic brown rice syrup as its carbohydrate source in addition to naturally occurring organic lactose.
-Nature’s One is the first company to implement new technology that filters arsenic, to undetectable levels, from its organic brown rice syrup.
-Rice is gluten-free and is known to be a relatively non-allergenic food and is well tolerated by infants.
+Baby's Only Organic® LactoReliefTM Formula uses organic brown rice syrup as its carbohydrate source.
+Rice is gluten-free and is known to be a relatively non-allergenic food and is well tolerated by babies.
 In fact, rice is the least allergenic of all grains.
-Baby's Only Organic® LactoReliefTM is a milk based formula, but the lactose or milk sugar has been removed using a special enzyme process.
+Baby's Only Organic® LactoReliefTM is a milk based formula, but the lactose or milk sugar has been removed using a special organic compliant enzyme process.

-Similac® Sensitive™ and Enfamil® Gentlease® formulas contain corn syrup solids and Similac® also adds sugar (sucrose) for carbohydrate.
-Sugar or sucrose used in Similac® Sensitive™ is a simple sugar.
+All other non-dairy formulas contain corn syrup solids (also called glucose syrup) and some major brands add simple sugar (sucrose) for carbohydrate.
 Simple carbohydrates are quickly digested and absorbed into the bloodstream, increasing insulin levels.
-A more complex carbohydrate, such as organic brown rice syrup used in Baby's Only Organic® formulas, requires more time for digestion resulting in slower and steadier absorption of the carbohydrates into the blood stream and a more constant production of insulin.
+A more complex carbohydrate, such as those in organic brown rice syrup used in Baby's Only Organic® formulas, requires more time for digestion resulting in slower and steadier absorption of the carbohydrates into the blood stream and a more constant production of insulin.

 |Baby's Only Organic®||Organic High Oleic Sunflower and/or High Oleic Safflower Oil, Organic Soybean Oil & Organic Coconut Oil|